 Falls man acquitted by jury in Gluck Park murder case

 Sep.
-30—LOCKPORT — A Niagara County Court jury that had been deadlocked in its deliberations Wednesday night, took just 90 minutes Thursday morning to find a Falls man not guilty of second-degree murder.
+30—A Niagara County Court jury that had been deadlocked in its deliberations Wednesday night, took just 90 minutes Thursday morning to find a Falls man not guilty of second-degree murder.

 After declaring that they were "unable to come to a unanimous decision" in the case on Wednesday, the jury of nine women and five men, made short work of the murder indictment against Xavaier M. Crayton.
 He had been accused of the stabbing death of Xavier Travis, in what prosecutors had characterized as "revenge for a spitting incident."

-In total, the panel deliberated just 5 1/2 hours, over two days, to reach its verdict.
+In total, the panel deliberated just 5 1/2 hours, over two days, to reacher its verdict.

 Crayton, who has been in custody since his arrest in April 2021, was released immediately after the jury verdict.
 His defense attorney, TheArthur Duncan, described his client and his family as "very happy."